 Stories about how Maasai everyday practices are altered by tourist visits.
 Or how entrepreneurs in New York form startups that have a social purpose.
 Stories of how an artist finds meaning in barbed wire buried in the Alabama.
 Stories of coming ‘to being’ of women tattoo artists in Chicago, or of the ideology of Hezbollah in Lebanon.
 Or how women endangered change during the Arab Spring.
 And more and more stories.

 Stories that enrich my life.
 Stories that move me.
 And I get paid to listen to these wonderful stories: I feel privileged to be an integral part of research teams.

 Now, Mondays are my favorite days – and I hate Fridays.
 I never struggle to get out of bed, and have to force myself to go to bed (I have a 11:00pm curfew).

 No, I don’t find academic transcription a chore.
 I enjoy it and see myself being a transcriber for a very long time.
-And I thought this story of my life was worth sharing with you.
-If you like it, simply leave a comment.
+And I thought this story of (part) my life was worth sharing with you.
+Over to you: leave a comment.

 PS: If you are looking to socially connect with me, LinkedIn is probably your best best (never really jumped on the social media bandwagon😢).
 If you’re looking to hire us, send us an email via our contact us page and someone will get back to you within a few hours.